LGBT Awareness For Law Enforcement

 In October of 2021, the F.B.I. incorporated this course into the F.B.I.
 National Academy.
 Trainers from Out To Protect, through our formal relationship with the F.B.I.’s Office of Partner Engagement, traveled to Quantico to provide this class for the first time in F.B.I. history at the National Academy.
 We are pleased to be regular participants in the National Academy presenting LGBTQ: Issues and Solutions for Law Enforcement Leaders.

-More About Online Course
+More About The Online Course

 We are excited to offer the only online LGBT Awareness For Law Enforcement and LGBT Awareness For Law Enforcement Executives course in the country!
 The course first developed in 2016 and is continuously updated to provide the latest and most contemporary information.
 The courses are hosted on the Canvas Learning Management System and no special software is required.
 It can easily be accessed on any PC, MAC, or mobile device with Internet access.